Notice of Annual General Meeting in Jetpak Top Holding AB (publ)

 1. Opening of the meeting and election of the chairman of the general meeting

 2. Preparation and approval of the voting register

-3. Election of one person to approve the minutes
+3. Election of one or two persons to approve the minutes

 4. Approval of the agenda for the meeting

 5. Determination as to of whether the meeting has been duly convened

 6. Presentation of the Company’s operations and presentation of the annual report and the auditor’s report and the consolidated annual report and auditor’s report in respect thereof